 A number of companies covered by Green Street research reports pay an annual fee to receive Green Street's research reports.
 Green Street may periodically solicit this business from the subject companies.
-In the aggregate, annual fees for GSA (US) and GSA (UK) respective total revenues.
+In the aggregate, annual fees for GSA (US) and GSA (UK) research reports received from subject companies represent approximately 3% of each of GSA (US)'s and GSA (UK)'s respective total revenues.